keptn/lifecycle-toolkit/docs/content/en/docs/intro-klt/_index.md

 and post-deployment tasks like test execution and stakeholder notification.
 It automatically validates against Service Level Objectives (SLOs) and provides end-to-end deployment traceability.
-The toolkit extends deployments with application-aware tasks and evaluations, allowing checks before or after deployment initiation.
+Keptn extends deployments with application-aware tasks and evaluations, allowing checks before or after deployment initiation.
 It validates Keptn metrics using the Keptn Metrics Server, ensuring a healthy environment and confirming software health against SLOs like performance and